seanbrereton/EDEN/technical_manual/tech_spec.md

 #### *QuadTree*

 - A quadtree is a tree data structure in which each internal node has exactly four children.
 Quadtrees are the two-dimensional analog of octrees and are most often used to partition a two-dimensional space by recursively subdividing it into four quadrants or regions.

+#### *GUI*

+- The graphical user interface (GUI) is a form of user interface that allows users to interact with a system through graphical icons.

 ## 2. System Architecture